The 7 best Freshdesk integration tools for 2026

 1. eesel AI

-eesel AI is more than just another integration; it's an intelligent platform that sits on top of Freshdesk and all your other knowledge sources.
+eesel AI is an intelligent platform that sits on top of Freshdesk and all your other knowledge sources.
 It learns from past tickets, your help center, and scattered docs in Confluence, Google Docs, or Notion to handle frontline support, draft replies for agents, and sort incoming tickets automatically.

-What really sets it apart is that it works with your existing setup without asking you to change your helpdesk.
+What makes it a great complementary option is that it works with your existing setup without asking you to change your helpdesk.
 You can get started in minutes without talking to a salesperson.
 Its unique simulation mode lets you test the AI on thousands of your historical tickets, so you can see exactly how it will perform and prove its value before you ever turn it on for customers.

 Pros: